mfumagalli/Copenhagen/Files/day2b.md

 Think...

+...

+Think harder without looking at the solution below...

+...

+...

+...

+...

 The solution is `2000/7310=0.24` so our command would be: `-n 4 0.24`.

 * split event from East Asians (pop3) to Native Americans (pop4).